lboyd93/rshell/README.md

 * When outputting, the colunms in -l do not match the column with the longest character count.

 * When outputting -l, my ls does not get the the reading permission of groups, users, or everyone.

+* When outputting -a and -R together, it does not print out the "." files and their files as well.